Tamoze/Financial-Consumer-Complaints-Analysis/README.md

   The chart shows that:
  - 93.77% of complaints received a prompt response, which shows a strong level of responsiveness by the organization.
-- 3.84% were not responded to promptly, which may signal potential gaps in handling specific complaint types or workflow inefficiencies.
+- 3.84% were not responded to promptly and closed with no response to the public, which may signal potential gaps in handling specific complaint types or workflow inefficiencies.
 - A very small portion (indicated in yellow) is missing data, suggesting some issues in data recording or reporting consistency.
+Most of these issues fall under the category of Response in progress.

 *💡 Insight:*
 - Overall, the organization demonstrates excellent responsiveness.
 However, attention should be given to the few cases not promptly addressed, especially to understand any systemic causes or patterns.